kumardheeraj394/k8s-db-demo-app/kubernetes_learning_path (1).md

 ---

 ```
+# 📁 hostPath

+### 📘 Definition
+Mounts a file or directory **from the host node’s filesystem** into the Pod.
+⚠️ **Warning**: Can compromise node security if misused.
+Use mainly for debugging or node-level access.

+### 🔧 Use Case
+- Accessing system logs
+- Accessing hardware or system-level files

 🔁 Summary Comparison Table
 | Type                    | Volatile | Node-Specific | Shared Across Pods | Backed By Host/Cloud | Auto-Provisioned |
 | ----------------------- | -------- | ------------- | ------------------ | -------------------- | ---------------- |